Suurp/FiltersUBO/README.md

 📄 This project is licensed under the MIT License.
 See the [`LICENSE`](./LICENSE) file for details.

-**TL;DR:** You can use, modify, and distribute these filters freely.
-Use responsibly and ethically.
-No warranty is provided.
+**In simple terms:** You can use, modify, and share these filters freely.
+They're provided as-is for educational purposes.
+Use responsibly.

 ### ⚖️ Disclaimer

-These filters are for **educational and personal use only**.
-Users are responsible for complying with website terms of service.
-The authors are not responsible for any misuse of these filters.
+**Before using these filters, understand:**

+These filters are educational tools that demonstrate web filtering and automation techniques.
+Similar techniques are used in many popular browser extensions and userscripts available today.

+**What you should know:**
+- 🎓 **Educational focus**: Designed to help you learn about web technologies
+- 📜 **Website policies**: Some sites have rules about automation - it's your responsibility to review them
+- 🔧 **How you use it matters**: These are tools, and like any tool, they should be used responsibly
+- 🛡️ **No guarantees**: We provide these as-is, without warranties
+- 🤝 **Community project**: We maintain these for learning, not for abuse

+**Use these filters to:**
+- Learn about web filtering and automation
+- Improve your personal browsing experience
+- Understand web security concepts
+- Research and test on sites where appropriate

+Remember: Great power comes with great responsibility.
+Use these tools ethically and respectfully.

 ---